 - Operating System: Windows 10 Home: $120

 This is all assuming that you could ever buy a GTX 1080 Ti for its MSRP of $699, which I’m sure we all know was never really possible.
-More often than not, the best price you could find one for would have been $750-$800.
+More often than not, the best price you could find one for would have been $750-$800 or thereabouts.

 With that taken into account, we can (blindly) assume that the actual cost of this build would be closer to $1900-$1950.
-Paying someone $50-$100 to assemble your PC for you and install all your OS, all of your drivers, and then test it for stability, is a damn good deal.
+Paying someone $50-$100 to assemble your PC for you and install all your OS, all of your drivers, and then test it for stability is a pretty good deal.

 I hope by now this review has helped you see how solid CYBERPOWERPC’s Gamer Xtreme VR GXiVR8080A2 is when it comes to price vs performance and everything you’re getting.
 For basically the same cost you could buy the parts for, you’re able to get a 4K-ready gaming beast that’s not going to disappoint.